Top 10 Unusual Things to Do and See in Berlin. Exploring the city like a local

-Berlin is a very free city; it is very different from all the rest of Germany.
-Nowhere else in Germany, and maybe in the whole world you will find so many freaks in one place.
-If you use S-Bahn in Berlin, you will have a general overview of them.
-Still, I strongly recommend you visiting some of the hipster boroughs with all the special bars and restaurants.
+Berlin is a very free and young city; it is very different from the rest of Germany.
+Nowhere else in Germany, and maybe in the whole world you will find so many unusual people in one place.
+If you use S-Bahn in Berlin, you will have a good picture of the Berlin crowd.
+Still, I strongly recommend you visit some of the hipster neighborhoods with their special bars and restaurants.

 - One of them is the area around the Schlesisches Tor train station.
 It has lots of colorful cafes and bars, some electronic clubs and stages with lesser-known bands playing, as well as an interesting indoor market called Markthalle Neun.

 - Not far from it is the other area that I recommend visiting.
 It is located near Revaler street and the Urban Spree Art Center.
 Also, lots of hipster places, unusual bars and techno clubs.